maxims94/solana-debugger/README.md

 # Solana Debugger

 <!-- Plugin description -->
-A RustRover plugin that allows you to debug Solana Programs.
+This RustRover plugin is a graphical debugger for Solana Programs.
 <!-- Plugin description end -->

 ## Features